 Text extraction can be useful for rapidly assessing large amounts of data that could help identify potential leads.

 Word frequency text classification involves identifying the most frequent words in a text using the numerical statistic TF-ID (term frequency-inverse document frequency).
-Word frequency analysis can be helpful for identifying keywords or expressions customers use during successful sales pitches.
+Word frequency analysis can help identify keywords or expressions customers use during successful sales pitches.

 Collocation helps identify words that commonly appear together in the text.
 These are most commonly collections of two or three words, such as ‘project management’ or ‘out of office’.